wesbragagt/node-express-ts-docker/README.md

 ## About

 This template aims to provide an easy to implement boilerplate for creating NodeJS based APIs using NodeJS, Express, Typescript, Webpack and Docker.
+The template uses .handler.ts files as the starting points for new routes as well as handlerName.test.ts colocated to the same directory.
+Here is a good read about colocation https://kentcdodds.com/blog/colocation enjoy.

 - Formating and linting with prettier-standard
 - Tests with Jest and supertest